vectormodular/mmSite/_pages/contribute.md

 permalink: "/contribute/"
 ---

 <br>
 **Help Me Innovate!**
-My goal is to develop innovative modules for the modular community and one day bring them to life as hardware.
-Your contribution fuels creativity and growth in modular synthesis.
+My mission is to create high-quality, innovative, and musical modules for the modular synthesis community, with the dream of one day turning these ideas into physical hardware.
+Your support drives this vision forward and helps make it all possible.
 <br>
 **Why Donate?**
-Every donation helps cover the time and resources needed to create new modules, ensuring I can continue to push the boundaries of sound and design.
-Together, we can transform ideas into reality.
+Every contribution helps cover the time, tools, and resources needed to design and release new modules.
+Your donation supports the ongoing development of unique and inspiring tools for musicians and sound designers, allowing for new possibilities in modular synthesis.
 <br>
 **Thank You!**
-Your support means the world to me.
-Join me on this exciting journey!
+Your support and generosity mean everything to me.
+Together, we can transform creative ideas into reality and help build the future of modular sound, fostering a vibrant community that inspires and empowers musicians and creators.

 <div id="donate-button-container">
 <div id="donate-button"></div>